Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Don't bake them on a rainy or moist day.
 Bake at a lower temp. for longer until toothpick comes out clean. what temp are you baking them at?

 Is your oven temperature accurate?
 You could get an oven thermometer to monitor the temperature of your oven.
-Maybe it is hotter than what the temperature knob up top says.

 I have that problem as well when making banana bread.
 I have found that keeping the temperature lower...300-325 degrees helps.
 Using teflon also changes the way breads will cook.